 If you decide that a graduate scheme just isn’t for you, there are so many other options that you can consider.
 Don’t feel you need to follow a designated path.
 Although a graduate scheme provides a clear view to the near future, this shouldn’t be the only reason you wish to enrol in one.

 Check out our guide to graduate scheme alternatives to help you decide the best course for you to take.

 Need help deciding whether a graduate scheme is for you?
-Make use of the Salford University Careers Advice Service, either online or by appointment.
+Make use of the Salford University Careers Service, either online or by appointment.